alpkeser/flow-ui/README.md

 # flow-ui
-A simple pomodoro app to check out basics of SwiftUI.
+A weekend effort to check out basics of SwiftUI by building a simple pomodoro app.
 This project would demonstrate how to build basic blocks with SwiftUI, how layout system works and examples of data flow between those views.

 ### Screens
 ![](https://github.com/alpkeser/flow-ui/blob/master/start.png "Counter ready")